ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-02-21-talk-unc-charlotte.md

 LLMs make this possible because we can formulate each task as a question-answer pair.
 You'll find examples of my prompt in the slides below.
 The prompt on the left is a straightforward span labeling prompt, where we ask the LLM to provide the exact spans from a text.
-On the other hand, the prompt on the right is a chain-of-thought prompt ([Wei et al., 2023](https://arxiv.org/abs/2201.11903)).
+On the other hand, the prompt on the right is a chain-of-thought prompt {% cite wei2022 --file notebook/talk-unc-charlotte.bib %}.
 Here, we induce an LLM to perform a series of reasoning tasks to arrive at a final answer.

 <div style="text-align: center;">